tub-rip/emba/docs/installation.md

     sudo apt install ros-noetic-image-geometry ros-noetic-camera-info-manager ros-noetic-image-view

+The Poisson solver used is from [this page](https://kluge.in-chemnitz.de/opensource/poisson_pde/).
+It is already copied within this repository.
+It requires the [FFTW library](https://launchpad.net/ubuntu/+source/fftw3):

+    sudo apt install libfftw3-dev

 Create a new catkin workspace (e.g., `emba_ws`) if needed:

     mkdir -p ~/emba_ws/src && cd ~/emba_ws/